oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/artifacts/ts/Warnings.md

 The WarningsInstance class is a subclass of ContractInstance that is used to interact with the Warnings contract on the blockchain.
 It has a constructor that takes an address string and calls the super() method with that address.
 The fetchState() method of the WarningsInstance class returns a Promise that resolves to the current state of the Warnings contract.

-Overall, this code provides a way to interact with the Warnings smart contract on the Alephium blockchain.
+Overall, this code provides a way to interact with the Warnings smart contract on the Oxygenium blockchain.
 The Factory class is used to create instances of the WarningsInstance class, which can be used to fetch the current state of the contract or call its methods.
 The Warnings object is used to test and deploy the contract.
 ## Questions:
  1. What is the purpose of this code and what does it do?
 - This code is a TypeScript module that provides a ContractFactory and ContractInstance for interacting with a smart contract called Warnings.
 It also defines custom types for the contract's fields and state.